 - The reliability of cost-analysis due to incompleteness of data

 - Single function projects can be scaled rapidly but are limited in scope, while multi-function projects have more utility but are limited to narrow use-cases

 - The need for a consistent framework for developing, implementing and evaluating mHealth projects that can best address these issues

 At Dimagi, we are actively working on each of these challenges and strive to collaborate across the industry to help bring the mHealth sector to a more robust state.

 We believe the MOTECH Suite is a key solution to integrating mHealth projects at scale, and of building a national platform that link together multi-faceted programs.
 Led by our team, with support from the Grameen Foundation and funding from the Bill & Melinda Gates Foundation, the MOTECH Suite is an industry-leading suite of mobile and cloud-based technologies, including CommCare.
 MOTECH Suite was formed to combine the power of frontline mobile applications with the integration and orchestration of data across an entire ecosystem.
-If you’re interested in learning more about the MOTECH Suite and projects that are using the platform, click below to download a relevant case study:
+Learn more about the MOTECH Suite and projects that are using the platform in India, here.

 Furthermore, our team has been actively working to address the challenges around cost-analysis by building a knowledge base on both sides of the cost-benefit equation:

 - On the cost side, we published a “Total Cost of Ownership” model to help assess the comprehensive cost of mHealth programs and are planning on releasing a few more budgeting tools, taking into account the complexity of programs’ structures.